-Relating to Legislation Regulations Other measures 16 Amended since last year (a) Development, production stockpiling, acquisition or retention of microbial or other biological agents, or toxins, weapons, equipment and means of delivery specified in Article I Yes Yes/No Yes/No Yes/No (b) Exports of micro- organisms 17 and toxins Yes Yes Yes/No Yes/No (c) Imports of micro- organisms 11 and toxins Yes Yes/No Yes/No Yes/No (d) Biosafety 18 and biosecurity 19 Yes Yes/No Yes/No Yes/No
+Relating to Legislation Regulations Other measures 9 Amended since last year (a) Development, production stockpiling, acquisition or retention of microbial or other biological agents, or toxins, weapons, equipment and means of delivery specified in Article I Yes Yes/No Yes/No Yes/No (b) Exports of micro- organisms 10 and toxins Yes Yes Yes Yes (c) Imports of microorganisms 11 and toxins Yes Yes/No Yes/No Yes/No (d) Biosafety 11 and biosecurity 12 Yes Yes/No Yes/No Yes/No

-There are a number of pieces of national legislation which regulate the use of biological materials are also in place in Ireland including the Importation of Pathogenic Agents Order 1997.
+There are a number of pieces of national legislation which regulate the use of biological materials in place in Ireland, including the Importation of Pathogenic Agents Order 1997.
 This Order prohibits the importation of pathogenic agents into the State save under and in accordance with a licence granted by the Minister for Agriculture and Food.

 The Department of Agriculture, Food and the Marine (DAFM) is responsible for the enactment of legislation relating to zoonoses and for providing the necessary resources to ensure their monitoring and control.
-Under the powers of the Animal Health and Welfare Act 2013 and Regulations made under the European Communities Act, veterinary
+Under the powers of the Animal Health and Welfare Act 2013 and Regulations made under the